-Buy your TI-Nspire CX on Amazon for the best price and FREE shipping.
+Please buy your TI-Nspire CX on Amazon for the best price and FREE shipping.

-What’s Happening With the TI-Nspire Platform?
+What’s Happening With the TI-Nspire Platform Lately?

-Even before the updates of the last couple of years, I had felt that from an educational standpoint, the TI-Nspire operating system is superior to any other TI product (such as the TI-84 or TI-89).
-I like the fact that it uses the types of interface that kids who have grown up in the internet era are familiar with.
+I will say that even before the updates of the last couple of years, I had felt that from an educational standpoint, the TI-Nspire operating system was superior to any other TI product (such as the TI-84 or TI-89).
+I like the fact that it uses the type of interface that kids who have grown up in the internet era are familiar with.
 That means it has drop down menus, the ability to open multiple tabs like a browser, a drag and drop interface, and a file and folder system that’s just like using a computer.
 Graphing calculations have been much simpler, not requiring much button pressing beyond the trace feature because the Nspire automatically detects max and min values and intercepts while using trace.
 It’s also easy to type in your calculations using mathematical symbols so that they appear just like a student would see them in a book or write them in their homework, so there’s pretty much no code to learn.
 What really sets the Nspire apart has always been its dynamic properties.
 On one screen, you could have a graph, an equation, and a table of values.
 Grab the graph and drag it into a different shape, and all three adjust simultaneously.

-What’s Different About the TI-Nspire CX?
+What’s Different About the TI-Nspire CX Anyway?

 I’ve tried the image features on both the TI-Nspire CX models and the TI-Nspire graycale.
-You have the capability to load any JPG, BMP, or PNG file onto the device and curve fit graphs right on top.
+You have the capability to load any JPG, BMP, or PNG file onto the device and graph functions right on top.
 It certainly works on both color and grayscale models; I’ve even posted pictures of the grayscale pictures on the Nspire already.
 However, I think the screen captures are a little deceiving.
 While the pictures look great on the computer screen in both color and grayscale, in some cases they’re actually kind of hard to make out the the Nspire grayscale.
 No worries if you are on a TI-Nspire CX; images look great on the handheld.

 TI-Nspire CX CAS Review

 Judging based on polls I’ve run in the past on Tech Powered Math, I’ve found that there’s actually more interest among TPM readers in the TI-Nspire CX CAS than there is in the TI-Nspire CX.
 If you’re unaware of what a CAS calculator is, it is a Computer Algebra System calculator.
-This means the calculator has the ability to do algebraic manipulations on variable, such as x + x = 2x.
+This means the calculator has the ability to do algebraic manipulations on variables, such as x + x = 2x.
 This is a great thing if you plan to take the SAT or AP Calculus, where this type of calculator is encouraged, but not so great if you are taking the ACT, where it is banned.